Before I even write anything about CatalystCon, I’m writing this post because I feel that this information is too important to wait.

 3. Here’s a weird test recommended by Ducky Doolittle, also part of the Toxic Toys panel: Lick it.
 Your lips are very sensitive.
 If your lips tingle, go numb, etc?
 Do not use that toy.
 Your mucus membranes absorb things so quickly, both the good and the bad.
 A mindframe of “It’s just a sex toy that I only use occasionally, and I just really prefer jelly!!
 But I don’t use it much, and it doesn’t burn me, so I’m fine!” is not going to keep you safe.
 A lot of bad things in cheap sex toys won’t give you a clear cut reaction, but can indeed slowly cause damage to your body that you don’t even know about until it’s too late and no one will be able to pinpoint it.

 I think you might be reading this and freaking out.
 I don’t want you to stop using sex toys.
-Just be careful on which manufacturers you buy from – in this post I have listed out the brands that I’ve researched and found to be reputable.
+Just be careful on which manufacturers you buy from – on this page I have listed out the brands that I’ve researched and found to be reputable.
 That isn’t to say that each one makes only non-porous toys but I believe that, as an example, Evolved, is trustworthy that their porous TPR toys are still non-toxic.
 If this changes, I’ll let you know.
 If you get a sex toy that has an odor?
 Ask the manufacturer/brand.
 Call them out on it (Consider the packaging, sometimes a smell can be from the packaging – if so, the smell will dissipate after separating it from the packaging for a few days).
 Also keep an eye on the Coalition Against Toxic Toys for their recommendations and to Dildology as they begin to build their catalog of results.

 This isn’t the end, the information here isn’t finite.
 Things are changing, education is being passed around, and reporting will continue to happen.
 I will keep writing.
 I want you all to do your research and keep writing.
 Take off your blogger hat sometimes and put on your journalist hat.
 YOU CAN DO IT!
 We can be the revolution, we can be the change.